ElioMargiotta/agora_monorepo/frontend/frontend/README.md

 └── package.json                    # Dependencies
 ```

-## 🏛️ Private Governance
+## Private Governance

-The flagship feature of ZamaHub is **Private Governance** - a privacy-preserving proposal and voting system that demonstrates the power of FHE in decentralized governance.
+The flagship feature of Agora is **Private Governance** - a privacy-preserving proposal and voting system that demonstrates the power of FHE in decentralized governance.

 ### How It Works